-Unexpected medical emergencies, like COVID-19, can put you out of work for a short – or an extended – period of time.
+Unexpected medical emergencies can put you out of work for a short – or an extended – period of time.
 Read on to learn how to navigate these situations, prepare financially and make the most of your employer’s benefit programs.

 Nobody likes thinking about the possibility of an unexpected medical emergency – especially if you’re fit and healthy, or young and new to the workforce.
 The reality, however, is that more than one in four 20-year-olds will become disabled before they reach age 67.